v4ish/Hawk-i/README.md

 [Virus Total Scan](https://www.virustotal.com/gui/file/e28b15aa5c96504f1070ef511bb18cae32f763c68217d518363b9fa3ec229d6a/detection)

+## FAQ

 ### "I got VAC banned using Hawk-i!"

--The risk of getting VAC Ban using Hawk-i is very low, however not 0.
+-The risk of getting VAC Ban using Hawk-i is very low, however not zero.
 - VAC marked you for ban when you were NOT using Hawk-i, but the actual ban was delayed.
 VAC often delays bans by as much as 2 weeks.
 - You were not VAC banned, but rather banned by overwatch or untrusted.